rzzzwilson/PixelVFO/Design.rst

 | T_IRQ   | pen, LOW means pen down       |
 +---------+-------------------------------+

-The code handling the touchscreen interface will use the standard pins to read the touchscreen status.
+The code handling the touchscreen interface will use the standard SPI pins to read the touchscreen status.
 The T_IRQ pin will be treated as an interrupt line and will place "pen down" events in the system event queue.